 The risks of radiation exposure from this procedure need to be compared to the risks of your condition not being treated.
 Exposure to radiation may cause a slight increase in the risk of cancer to you over your lifetime.
-However, the potential risk is small compared to the expected benefit of this procedure.
+However, the potential risk is small compared to the expected benefit of this procedure1.

-What are the risks of not having a fluoroscopy swallow/meal?
+What are the risks of not having a small bowel series/follow through?